arindam5aha/transitionless_quantum_driving/README.md

-## Transitionless Phonon Assisted Quantum Driving
+## Transitionless phonon asisted photon-qubit quantum state transfer in a hybrid optomechanical system
 This repository is related to the study of transitionless quantum driving, including phonon-assisted processes.
 For a detailed theoretical background and results, see the included PDF:

 - **Transitionless Phonon Assisted Quantum Driving** (`Transitionless Phonon assited.pdf`)